HackYourFutureBelgium/bf-behavior-strategy-implementation/1-remix/parsons-problems/add-arrays/README.md

   return array3;
 }

-describe('testing addArrays()', function () {
+describe("testing addArrays()", function () {
-  it('should properly handle example test case', function () {
+  it("should properly handle example test case", function () {
     Test.assertSimilar(addArrays([1, 2], [4, 5]), [5, 7]);
     Test.assertSimilar(
-      addArrays(['a'], ['b']),
+      addArrays(["a"], ["b"]),
-      ['ab'],
+      ["ab"],
-      'Should work with strings as well'
+      "Should work with strings as well"
     );
   });

-  it('should raise error with improper array length input', function () {
+  it("should raise error with improper array length input", function () {
     Test.expectError(
-      'Should raise an error when arguments are of varying length', function () {
+      "Should raise an error when arguments are of varying length", function () {
         addArrays([1, 2, 3], [4, 5]);
       }
     );
     Test.expectError(
-      'Should raise an error when arguments are of varying length', function () {
+      "Should raise an error when arguments are of varying length", function () {
         addArrays([1], [4, 5]);
       }
     );
   });

-  it('should accept empty arrays', function () {
+  it("should accept empty arrays", function () {
     Test.assertSimilar(
       addArrays([], []),
       [],
-      'Should allow for empty arrays as input'
+      "Should allow for empty arrays as input"
     );
     Test.expectNoError(function () {
       addArrays([], []);
     });
   });

-  it('should properly handle random arrays of integers', function () {
+  it("should properly handle random arrays of integers", function () {
     let input1, input2, answer, output;
     let counter = 10;
     while (counter > 0) {